 Contents

-Roasted butternut squash soup with apple recipe
+Roasted butternut squash soup recipe

 I chose the roasted version for its sweeter, nuttier flavor.
 The roasted version offers more sweetness and nuttiness than the regular one.
-Cold months make warm roasted squash and apples more appealing.
+You can top the soup with pumpkin seeds, toasted nuts, or cream.

 Easy Roasted Butternut Squash and Apple Soup